aracloud/terraform-f5xc-smsv2-azure/README.md

-# terraform-f5xc-smsv2-azure example deployment in Azure
 # Customer Edge (CE) with Public IP Assignment (Usable for All Normal Use Cases)

 ## Overview
-This Terraform project deploys a single Azure virtual machine (VMs) integrated with F5 SaaS using single NIC configuration for demo or PoC purposes only.
+This Terraform project deploys a single Azure virtual machine (VMs) integrated with F5 SaaS using single NIC configuration and a docker host in **Azure** with a demo application for demo or PoC purposes only.

 The deployment will create a random id which is used for several object naming conventions.